-When choosing basil, make sure that the leaves are crisp and healthy looking.
-Basil won’t last more than about 5 days in the refrigerator unless it’s extremely fresh, so don’t pick up any that’s wilted looking or that has dark spots on the leaves.
+When choosing basil, make sure that the leaves are crisp and healthy-looking.
+Basil won’t last more than about five days in the refrigerator unless it’s extremely fresh.
+Try not to pick up any that’s wilted looking or has dark spots on the leaves.
 To prolong its freshness, store the stems in a little water upright in the fridge.
-Even better, if you have a sunny windowsill buy a small pot of basil.
-When you need some to cook with, pinch out the leaves from the top.
-It will make your plants grow bushier and give you fresh leaves all summer long.

 Basil is a quintessential herb of summer.
 It’s a natural companion to sliced tomatoes or torn into small pieces for a fresh garnish.
 Use it in our Quick Summer Pasta, Grandma’s Minestrone Soup, and our Pasta e Fagioli.